Indian benchmarks muted as IndusInd Bank, IT offset gains in other stocks

-India’s benchmark indexes closed little changed on Tuesday as losses in IndusInd Bank and information technology stocks offset gains in other companies, while the sentiment remained grim due to worries over the U.S. economy.
+MUMBAI: India’s benchmark indexes closed little changed on Tuesday as losses in IndusInd Bank and information technology stocks offset gains in other companies, while the sentiment remained grim due to worries over the US economy.

 The Nifty 50 closed 0.17% higher at 22,497.90, while the Sensex fell 0.02% to 74,102.32.
 Intraday, the indexes fell 0.6% each.